The Adventures of Ozzie and Harriet: Home media

+Over the years, as a result of several low budget, extensively edited episodes being unofficially released on home video, including VHS and DVD by various unofficial distributors, it was incorrectly presumed that the series had fallen into the public domain.
+However, in addition to song performances by Ricky Nelson, the theme music and other cues, new copyrights for the episodes have been registered with the Library of Congress to protect the series as the exclusive property of Ozzie & Harriet Enterprises and the Rick Nelson Company LLC.

-Ozzie & Harriet Enterprises, LLC (the Nelson family's company) and MPI Home Video currently own the rights to the original film elements.
+Ozzie & Harriet Enterprises, LLC and The Rick Nelson Company LLC (the Nelson family companies) also own the rights to the original film elements.
 An officially released video version of The Best of the Adventures of Ozzie and Harriet was released May 1, 2007, by Shout!
-Factory under license from then-owners The Rick Nelson Company.
-Ozzie & Harriet Enterprises currently hold copyright ownership for any new material derived from the film elements.
+Factory under license from The Rick Nelson Company.
+Additionally, Ozzie & Harriet Enterprises and the Rick Nelson Company LLC currently hold copyright and ownership for any new material derived from the film elements.
 In 2021, the home entertainment distribution rights were acquired by MPI Home Video.
-Rick Nelson's son, Sam Nelson (President of Ozzie & Harriet Enterprises) currently heads a project to digitize all 435 episodes from the original 35mm network negatives and will include the series' original commercials.
-The collection's release on DVD has been announced on Time-Life’s web site in conjunction with MPI.
-This new collection, released in 2021, features several volumes of select episodes as mastered from 35mm.
+Rick Nelson's son Sam Nelson (President of Ozzie & Harriet Enterprises) headed a project that restored and digitally remastered all 435 episodes from the original 35mm network negatives, including the original cast commercials.
+A selection of 100 of the restored episodes were first made available via a direct response offer from Time-Life in association with MPI in 2021.

-On June 21, 2022, the complete digitally remastered seasons one and two were released on DVD, marking the first time complete seasons of the show have been released on home video.
-As of November 15th, 2022, eight seasons of the show have been released.
-Many of these episodes are being made available for the first time since they aired in the 1950s, though the quality has varied widely between some of the episodes even on the same disc.
+On June 21, 2022, the complete restored, digitally remastered seasons one and two were released on DVD, marking the first time authorized, complete seasons of the show have been released on home video.
+As of October 10, 2023, all fourteen seasons of the show have been issued, with the entire series boxed set released December 19, 2023.
+Many of these episodes are being made available for the first time since they first aired.

 Episodes of the television series have been screened at the non-profit Mid-Atlantic Nostalgia Convention held annually in Aberdeen, Maryland.
 16 mm prints were used.

-Collector/historian Martin Grams Jr. presently owns the production materials, scripts, casting call sheets, contracts, telegrams, letters and other materials significant to the radio and television series.

 Author Jim Cox addressed the radio program's cultural significance in an article that appeared in SPERDVAC's Radiogram in early 2008.